athackst/athackst.github.io/README.md

 ## Customization

 All content is set through `_config.yml`.
 The rest of the template covers formatting and layout.
 While the template supports posts and pages, I don't intend on using them in this site.
-Instead, I will rely on weekly deploys to keep the projects updated.
+Instead, I will rely on weekly deploys to keep the repositories updated.

 ## License